microsoft/Power-CAT-Copilot-Studio-Kit/README.md

-# Copilot Studio Accelerator
+# Power CAT Copilot Studio Kit

-The **Copilot Studio Accelerator** is a Power Platform-based solution that helps automate testing of custom copilots created with [Microsoft Copilot Studio](https://aka.ms/CopilotStudio).
+The **Power CAT Copilot Studio Kit** is a comprehensive set of capabilities designed to augment [Microsoft Copilot Studio](https://aka.ms/CopilotStudio).
+The kit helps makers test custom copilots, use large language model to validate AI-generated content, track aggregated key performance indicators, and design advanced functionalities through a user-friendly interface.

-The main use cases are **intent recognition accuracy** and **AI-generated answers testing**.
+## Testing capabilities

-The Copilot Studio Accelerator is a user-friendly application allows testers to configure copilots and tests sets.
+The Power CAT Copilot Studio Kit is a user-friendly application allows testers to configure copilots and tests sets.
 It has native capabilities such as Excel export or import for bulk creation and updates.

 By running individual tests against the Direct Line API, the copilot responses are evaluated against expected results.
 To further enrich results, additional data points can be retrieved from Azure Application Insights and from Dataverse, by analyzing Conversation Transcript records (to get the exact triggered topic name, intent recognition scores, etc.).